grafana/agent/docs/sources/flow/reference/components/prometheus.operator.servicemonitors.md

 }
 ```

 This example will apply additional relabel rules to discovered targets for hashmod sharding.
-Here we are have 5 shards, and an environment variable is set up to give our current agent's shard.
+Here we have five shards, and an environment variable provides our current agent's shard.

 ```river
 prometheus.operator.servicemonitors "services" {